Updated on October 9, 2017

 Thank-you notes are always a good idea, but they’re especially important for gifts that arrive by mail.
 If you fail to acknowledge a gift, the sender may wonder if you received it.

-It’s never too early for kids to learn about gratitude.
+It’s never too early for children to learn about gratitude.
 If they can hold a crayon, they can color a thank-you note.
 Before you mail their creations, add a personal note to express how much they enjoy their gifts.

 How to Make Thank-You Notes Fun

-1. Fill Up Their Stockings
+1. Fill Their Stockings

-2. Schedule Note Writing
+2. Schedule Note Time

-3. Play With the Words
+3. Play With Words

-When guests arrive for a party, ask each of them to write their address on an envelope.
-Put the envelopes in a basket, draw a name during the party, and award a prize.
+When your guests arrive for a party, ask each of them to write their address on an envelope.
+Put all the envelopes in a basket, draw a name during the party, and award a prize.
 When it’s time to send thank-you notes, your envelopes are ready to go.

-6. Send Notes to Children
+6. Send Notes to Kids

 As you write your own thank-you notes, don’t forget to send notes to children who gave you a gift.
 Kids learn by example, and this is a great way to teach them about gratitude and manners.

-Over To You
+And Now, Over To You

-Let’s fill the comments with friendly conversation!
-Scroll down the page to leave a reply, ask a question, or just say hello.
+I would love to hear about your after-Christmas traditions.
+Let’s fill the comments with friendly conversation.
+Scroll to the end to leave a reply, ask a question, or just say hello.

-And if you liked the post, please give it a share.
+And if you liked this post, please give it a share.